jsauofm/jsa-website/README.md

 2. Make sure that all the useful files exist in the "Public" folder.
 3. Run `firebase deploy` to push the newest version of the website.

-# Setting up an SSH to interact with the repository

 # Steps for Updating the Page

 1. Navigate to where you've stored the local version of this repository.